popcorncolonel/TwitchBotDetector/README.txt

 Go to http://www.twitter.com/BotDetectorBot!

 TODO:
+0) Separate the suspicious list into "suspicious" and "confirmed", first checking if the user is under the threshold, then the second time it checks around, "confrirm" the user and tweet.
+This helps with viewer/ratio accuracy and edge cases with people just starting up their stream.

 1) Detect when the server is returning a lot of 502/503 errors, switch to a different method of counting chat users.
 AKA connecting directly to the IRC's and count using the WHO/NAMES commands.